Stained glass: Assembly and mounting

 Once the glass is cut and painted, the pieces are assembled by slotting them into H-sectioned lead cames.
 All the joints are then soldered together and the glass pieces are prevented from rattling and the window made weatherproof by forcing a soft oily cement or mastic between the glass and the cames.
+Stained glass workers may be at higher risk of lead poisoning, due to repeated exposure to the lead cames.
 In modern windows, copper foil is now sometimes used instead of lead.
 For further technical details, see Came glasswork.

 Traditionally, when a window was inserted into the window space, iron rods were put across it at various points to support its weight.
 The window was tied to these rods with lead strips or, more recently, with copper wires.
 Some very large early Gothic windows are divided into sections by heavy metal frames called ferramenta.
 This method of support was also favoured for large, usually painted, windows of the Baroque period.